Generators of the group of modular units for Gamma1(N) over the rationals: Introduction

 \subsection{Overview and methods}

 Our proof consists of two parts.
 The first part is Section~\ref{sec:relating}, which relates the functions of Theorems \ref{thm:mainthm} and~\ref{thm:mainthmtwo} via explicit expressions in both directions.
-This is based on formulas from the theory of elliptic divisibility sequences that relate division polynomials with the Weierstrass sigma function.
+We use formulas and techniques from the theory of elliptic divisibility sequences to relate division polynomials with the Weierstrass sigma function.

 The second part is Section~\ref{sec:powerseries}, in which we show that our functions indeed generate the full group.
-As in Kubert-Lang~\cite{kubert-lang-IV}, one of the key ideas is to use the fact that the space of modular forms of any given weight and level is generated by modular forms with integer coefficients.
-Together with Gauss' Lemma for power series with bounded denominator, this will show that if~$g^l$ is in our group for a modular function~$g$, then so is~$g$ itself.
+As in Kubert-Lang~\cite{kubert-lang-IV}, one of the key ideas is to use the fact that every modular form with a rational $q$-expansion can be scaled to have an integer $q$-expansion.
+Together with Gauss' Lemma for power series with bounded denominators, this will show that if~$g^l$ is in our group for a modular function~$g$, then so is~$g$ itself.
 We show that this idea works even better in the case of $\Gamma^1(N)$ over~$\QQ$ than in the case of \cite{kubert-lang-IV}, yielding results that are less general, but stronger, simpler and more elegant than the results of~\cite{kubert-lang-IV}.
 A detailed overview of this part of the proof is given at the beginning of Section~\ref{sec:powerseries}.